pranaybinju/maps_blog/blogs/2018/elixir-slack-bot.md

      can learn more about message subtypes [here](https://api.slack.com/rtm)

-  2. As we dicussed that we need to filter out the requests by checking if request has text and user, only then we be sure that incoming message is text request arriving from Slack app.
-We first check if incoming request text has our Slack app mention in it.
+  2. As we dicussed that we need to filter out the requests by checking if request has text and user, only then we will be sure that incoming message is text request arriving from Slack app.
+We first check if incoming request text has our Slack app mentioned in it.
 So for text `@slack_bot how are you` we extract `@slack_bot` which is sent as `<@SLACK_BOT_ID>` in the Slack API response, so we extract SLACK_BOT_ID which is `mentioned_user_id` here and check if id matches our Slack app.
 Our Slack